Divyabd/Jenkins-Full-Course-on-aws-Linux/README.md

  Result : /user/lib/jvm/java_1.01.0(filename)

- NOTE :Copy the path
+ NOTE:Copy the path

- open .bash_profile using below command
+ open .bash_profile using the below command

  vi .bash_profile

- Once file opened hit I on key board , in a new line enter below line
+ Once file is opened hit I on keyboard, in a new line enter the below line

  JAVA_HOME= /user/lib/jvm/java_1.01.0(filename)